dentonescu/cv-samples/wifiequ/linux/NOTES.md

 Developer notes for the Linux reference implementation (`wifiequd` + CLI demos).
 Use this file to track the feature roadmap, runtime considerations, and wireless tooling cheatsheets gathered while building the daemon.

+## Current stage
+- Daemon, HTTP façade, and CLI demos are portfolio-ready: live/mock sources ship today, and installer/scripts are exercised in CI.
+- Ongoing work focuses on scanner resiliency, SSE polish, and packaging niceties so the Linux build can continue guiding the Windows/Angular parity efforts.

 ## Current File Layout
 ```
 linux/